 A domestic helper’s contract can come to an end for several reasons.
 Some terms you might hear are:

-- A finished contract — simply means the two-year contract has come to an end.
+- A finished contract, which means the two-year contract has come to an end.

 - Terminated by the employer for relocation.